How to Build a Software for an Accounting Company

 # 7: Tax Management 📝

 With tax management, custom solutions are great since every country or sometimes even regions within a country have different requirements for taxation reports and taxes in general.
 Additionally, there are industry-specific taxes, and software providers can’t cover all of them.

 - A taxation calculator.

 - Manual and automatic fill out of gaps.

-Additionally, if your client needs you to send a tax payment confirmation to the financial department or governmental authorities, you can set up automatic receipt or confirmation forwarding.
+Additionally, if a client needs you to send a tax payment confirmation to the financial department or governmental authorities, you can set up automatic receipt or confirmation forwarding.

 # 8: Metrics & Infographics 📊

-Various metrics are great when it comes to helping to understand each firm’s performance, to improve it, detect strong and weak sides, and make data-driven decisions.
+Various metrics are great when it comes to helping one understand each firm’s performance, improving it, detecting the strong and weak sides, and making data-driven decisions.

 🤖 Tech Stack for Accounting Software